A lot or a little?

 Is it any good?

 Clockwork Angel is a captivating novel that Twilight fans will enjoy sinking their teeth into.
 At the end of each chapter, the author dangles just enough information and action to keep the reader hooked.
-However, they may feel somewhat disappointed and dissatisfied by the book's conclusion, which leaves most of the mysteries unsolved -- an obvious ploy to get readers to buy the sequel.
+However, they may feel dissatisfied by the book's conclusion, which leaves most of the mysteries unsolved, and anxious to read the next installment.

 Talk to your kids about ...